Force over Distance: Chapter 22

 Young cleared his throat.
 “What do you mean?”

-The lights in the shuttle dimmed.
+The light in the shuttle dimmed.
 Like transparent specters, Eli and Chloe faded in, their voices faint, the outlines of the main console visible through their bodies.

 “—where,” Chloe finished.
 “We have to decide now.
 It’s already been forty-five minutes.
 We have to help them.”

 “Chloe, we have no idea what’s happening on Destiny.
 Plus, we have two injured people here.
 Or, one injured person, one sanity-challenged person.
 Who, okay, yeah, also has injuries.
-Anyway, the smart thing to do is to wait.
-Let the cavalry take care of things.”
+The smart thing to do is to wait.
+Let the cavalry ride in.”

-“Okay, in principle, maybe.
-But if we are the cavalry?
-Then we’re the worst cavalry in the history of all cavalries.
-First of all, we have barely any ammo left, and I for one don’t think that we can really take these blue guys on without lots and lots of bullets.
-Second of all, what the heck are we supposed to do with them?”
-Eli made a sweeping motion that encompassed Rush and the rear of the shuttle, where Young was still laid out on the deck plating.
+“If we’re the cavalry, we’re the worst cavalry in the history of all cavalries.
+We have barely any ammo left, and I for one don’t think we can take these blue guys on without lots and lots of bullets.
+Also?
+What the heck are we supposed to do with them?”
+Eli made a sweeping motion that encompassed Rush and the rear of the shuttle, where Young was still laid out on the deck.
 “At a minimum we need one of them.”

-“Eli, we’ve got to do something before—” she broke off, raising her hands in a helpless gesture.
+“Eli, we’ve got to do something before—” Helplessly, Chloe raised her hands.
 “They’ll tear through the crew.”
-She said, speaking with difficulty, her expression distorting under the pressure of threatening tears.
+Her expression distorted with the pressure of threatening tears.
 “You don’t know—”

 “Okay,” Eli murmured.
 “Okay, we’ll go.”

-Rush let Chloe and Eli fade from his interface and they vanished from the shuttle.
-The scientist raised his eyebrows at Young.
+Rush let Chloe and Eli fade.
+The scientist quirked a brow at Young.
 “It’s a bizarre mix of adorable and terrifying, is it not?” he asked.
 “If we make any kind of move now, Chloe and Eli will be implementing it.”

-“This is maybe a bit out of their league,” Young admitted.
+“This may be a little outta their league,” Young admitted.

-Young looked away, trying to get his head on straight.
+Young looked away and tried to get his head on straight.

-“You’d better go back,” the scientist continued “and stop them from doing anything premature.
-When you’re ready, and, to be explicit here, by ‘ready’ I mean not paralyzed, tell them to proceed to the port side of the ship.
-There’s a cargo bay about three quarters of the way toward the bow.
+“You’d better go back,” the scientist continued, “and stop them from doing anything premature.
+When you’re ready, and, t’be explicit here, by ‘ready’ I mean not paralyzed, tell them to proceed to the port side of the ship.
+There’s a cargo bay three-quarters of the way toward the bow.
 I can open it and pressurize it when necessary.”

 “Got it.”